smart-data-models/dataModel.MarineTransport/Vessel/doc/spec.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     specialManeuverIndicator:
       description: 'Enum: ''0=Not available (default),1=Not engaged in special maneuver,2=Engaged in special maneuver''.
-Code for the special maneuver flag.'
+Code for the special maneuver flag'
       enum:
         - 0
         - 1